 Join in with the play ideas on NurtureStore

-I have a wonderful month of blog posts planned for you.
-We’ll be taking one super simple play idea each day, and celebrating it.
+We had so much fun with this event last year.
+In 2015 we’ll be following the same format, taking one super simple play idea each day, and celebrating it.
 I’m inviting you to join in and explore the idea with your own children.
 There will be ideas for all ages, and suggestions for variations, but at the heart of each post will be a very simple idea.
 See which ideas your children like.
 Set out a few simple props for them to use.
 Watch as they play, and observe what they do, say, ask, and learn.

 Share with the Simple Play community